-It made me laugh though, because looking back over my 5 and a half years of parenting, I can see one theme glaring back at me; I am obsessed with what my children eat.
+After writing a post for BabyCenter about my breastfeeding journey , I had to laugh because looking back over years of parenting, I can see one theme glaring back at me; I am obsessed with what my children eat.

 From breastfeeding to solid baby food in jars (or yes, even homemade) to offering veggies and sneaking them into sauces, I have tried almost every trick in the book to make sure my kids are eating healthy.
 Well, I’d like to say I “make sure” but really it’s a lot of trial and mostly error, because they are kids who are growing up in America, the land of opportunity and far too many choices.

 It’s easy to say, ‘well kids in this other country only ever eat rice!
 There are children your very same age who have never even tasted chocolate!‘ But what does that even mean to a five year old who has already been to countless birthday parties and celebrated National Donut day almost every year of his life?
 A child who laughs as he tells the story of the good old days like a weathered old man rocking in his chair on the front porch,